VCCE/VCC/acia/ReadMe.txt

 Fix it to set the screen buffer to a reasonable size and use scred's -l=<screen buffer len> argument.
 (500 lines still seems to work but I don't use scred much).
-The size of the buffer can be changed from the console properties menu.
+The size of the buffer can be changed from the windows properties menu in the console title bar.

 I did a brief check of uemacs.
 It seems to work okay except I find the lack of support of arrow keys annoying and I am too used to